Download Prospectus

 T: n/a

-Dr Fadime Sahin is an Academic Subject Lead at ARUL for Accounting and Finance degrees and a Fellow of the Higher Education Academy (FHEA).
+Dr Fadime Sahin is an Academic Subject Lead at ARUL for Accounting and Finance degrees and a Senior Fellow of the Higher Education Academy (SFHEA).

 Currently, she is leading various PG and UG modules.
 As an Academic Subject Lead, one of her primary responsibilities involves contributing to the development and continual refinement of the curriculum for Accounting & Finance degrees.
 This entails ensuring its relevance, currency and alignment with industry standards and best practices.